freecycle/Translation/README.md

 ### Submitting your work to us

 Whenever you're finished with enough new work on your translation to warrant getting it to us, first make sure your po file is saved and in the translations directory.
-That's the only file you should ever need to create or change.
+That's **the only file you should ever need to create or change**.
 When you're ready to submit your work to us, commit and push your changes to your forked repository.
 Then create a pull request, which is basically a way to tell us you have changes in your fork that you'd like us to use.  see https://help.github.com/articles/creating-a-pull-request

 When you issue the pull request, We'll get a notification and can take a look and confirm the changes and merge it into our repository.
 Then there might be a delay of a few days before your translation changes appear on the website, as it involves copying your .po file and deploying it to our servers, etc.  But, new revisions to the website are usually pushed live at least once a week, so you'll probably see your changes happen in that timeframe.
 We'll also try to keep in direct touch with you when things are being updated.